-As a Michigan asphalt paving company, you will know about the frustrations and practical challenges of life on the job, from personal experience.
+As a Michigan asphalt paving company partnered with SaveOnPaving.com, we know all about the frustrations and practical challenges of life on the job, from personal experience.

-Here, we asked a leading driveway paving contractor in Michigan for their take on what tips they would give to any other project manager in the business.
+We are a leading driveway paving contractor in Michigan and here’s our take on what tips we would give to any other project manager in the business.